KhaledAshrafH/XO-Game/README.md

 # XO-Game
-Simple XO Game with dart and flutter.
+Simple XO Game with Dart and Flutter.